GrantStenger/stock-price-analysis/README.md

 ### Important Factors to Keep in Mind:
 - How consistent are the returns?
-- How deep and long is the drawdown?
+- How deep and long are the drawdowns?
 - How will transaction costs affect the strategy (commission, slippage, market impact)?
 - Does the data suffer from survivorship bias?
-    - Yahoo Finance does have survivorship bias.
+    - Yahoo Finance data does have survivorship bias
-    - *"Buy low price stocks" strategy highly susceptible to survivorship.*
+    - "Buy low price stocks" strategy highly susceptible to survivorship
 - How did the performance of the strategy change over the years?
-- Does the strategy suffer from data-snooping bias?
-- Maximum long-term growth is achieved by finding a strategy with the maximum Sharpe ratio, provided that you have access to sufficiently high leverage.
+Do returns start to diminish over time?
 - High and low data is potentially susceptible to look-ahead bias and is commonly unreliable.
 - Sharpe ratio and drawdowns are probably the most important ways to evaluate a strategy.
-- Beware overfitting.
-- Number of data points should always be greater than about 250 times the number of parameters
-- Use old data as training set and newer data as test set
+- Does the model overfit?
-- Running the model on actual unseen data is the most reliable way to test it
+- Running the model on actual unseen data is the most reliable way to test it.
 - Fewer parameters is better.
-Dimensionality reduction, sensitivity analysis
+Dimensionality reduction, sensitivity analysis.
-- No backtest is realistic without incorporating transaction costs
+- No backtest is realistic without incorporating transaction costs.